shantanuraj/podcst-web/README.md

 now
 ```

-On every merge to master the production deployment is automatically updated.
+On every merge to `main` the production deployment is automatically updated.

 ## Built With